wbstack/mediawiki/extensions/Wikibase/docs/topics/options.md

 It only comes into effect if the general [termboxEnabled] is `true`.
 If disabled, user-specific termbox markup will only be created by client-side rendering after initial displaying of the generic termbox markup.

+### Tags

+These settings define [change tags][Help:Tags] that should be added to different edits.
+All of them default to the empty list, meaning that no tags are added by default;
+when you configure them, you also have to create those tags via Special:Tags.

+#### updateRepoTags {#repo_updateRepoTags}
+List of tags to be added to edits made via jobs enqueued by client wikis, to update sitelinks when connected pages on the client are moved or deleted.
+(Note that this is a _repo_ setting: the same list of tags is used for updates coming from all client wikis.)

+DEFAULT: `[]`

+#### viewUiTags
+List of tags to be added to edits made via the main frontend (WikibaseView).

+DEFAULT: `[]`

+#### termboxTags
+List of tags to be added to edits made via Termbox v2 (see [termboxEnabled]).

+DEFAULT: `[]`

+#### specialPageTags
+List of tags to be added to edits made via special pages:
+Special:NewItem, Special:SetLabel, etc.

+DEFAULT: `[]`

 ### Miscellaneous

 #### dataRightsText